OpenImageDebugger/OpenImageDebugger/README.md

    `'bgra'`, and `'rgba'` for images of 1 and 2 channels.
 This string must contain exactly four characters, and each one must be one of `'r'`, `'g'`, `'b'` or `'a'`.
 Repeated channels, such as 'rrgg' are also valid.
+ * **transpose_buffer** Boolean indicating whether or not to transpose the buffer in the interface.
+Can be very useful if your data structure represents transposition with an internal metadata.

-The function `is_symbol_observable()` receives a gdb symbol and only returns `True` if that symbol is of the observable type (the buffer you are dealing with).
-By default, it works well with the `cv::Mat` type.
+The function `is_symbol_observable()` receives a gdb symbol and must only return `True` if that symbol is of the observable type (the buffer you are dealing with).

 For more information on how to customize this file, check out this [more detailed blog post](https://csantosbh.wordpress.com/2016/10/15/configuring-gdb-imagewatch-to-visualize-custom-buffer-types/).

-## Features for the Future & Known issues

-* Buffers are currently exported preserving the auto-contrast settings; they should not preserve auto-contrast (when saving in octave format) or only do it if auto-contrast is enabled (png)